Okay, here are the best Pole links I've seen to date...starting with...

 -

-- is back for his sixth winter, his second with BICEP, and he's got a great blog with lots of pictures...the kite stuff...oh, he's my next door neighbor.
+- was back for his sixth winter, his second with BICEP, and he's got a great blog with lots of pictures...the kite stuff...yours truly, oh, he was my next door neighbor.

 - Dana Hrubes

-- happens to be my other neighbor on the dome side of A1 first floor, as he was in 2005.
-For his fourth winter, he's here with Chicago this time...working on that famous South Pole Telescope.
+- happened to be my other neighbor on the dome side of A1 first floor, as he was in 2005.
+For his fourth winter, he was here with Chicago this time...working on that famous South Pole Telescope.

-- our Canadian PhD cosmologist for the winter, is working with Dana to keep that telescope humming, greased, and properly pointed...and he's got an excellent blog going here...
+- our Canadian PhD cosmologist for the winter, was working with Dana to keep that telescope humming, greased, and properly pointed...and he's got an excellent blog going here...

-- our winterover comms tech, just now shared with me his story of how he ended up here for the winter at the last minute...
+- our winterover comms tech, who has a great story of how he ended up here for the winter at the last minute...

 - Heidi Lim

 - STILL known as "homeless Heidi."
-She is back in Medical this year for yet another record--the first woman with FIVE winters...she's got a great blog and she makes great snacks to accompany our watching of the Sunday afternoon cooking TV shows...
+She was back in Medical this year for yet another record--the first woman with FIVE winters...she's got a great blog and she made great snacks to accompany our watching of the Sunday afternoon cooking TV shows...after a bit of travel she and Michael are headed for New York State where Michael will be studying at the CIA (no, not that one, but the Culinary Institute of America!)

 - Ethan Good

-- has started his year as the w/o CUSP tech, taking over from Jason, who took over from Dana.
-In between walking around to all of those farflung science projects and drecting fire team 2, he puts up this blog, and yes, there are vivifying photos too.
+- was the w/o CUSP tech, taking over from Jason Stauchy, who took over from Dana.
+In between walking around to all of those farflung science projects and drecting fire team 2, he put up this blog, and yes, there are vivifying photos too.
 Ethan G is NOT to be confused with

 - Ethan Dicks

-- who is back for another winter with IceCube, his fifth on the ice and his third at Pole.
+- who was back for another winter with IceCube, his fifth on the ice and his third at Pole.

 - Nathan Bahls